 During indoor ceremonies and when inside and uncovered, during the national anthem, stand at attention.
 If in civilian clothes, place the right hand over the left breast.
 If civilian headdress is worn, grasp it in the right hand and place it over the left breast.

-In accordance with public law, cadets reciting the Pledge of Allegiance will render the appropriate respect as follows:
+Cadets reciting the Pledge of Allegiance will render the appropriate respect as follows:

 U.S. Flag present: